 For the purposes of section 78(3) of the Code, the information required to be contained in the notice is to include the information set out in form 6.

+Note for this regulation:

-Note — Section 78 of the Code enables a debtor of goods sold by instalments or mortgagor to surrender the goods.
+Section 78 of the Code enables a debtor of goods sold by instalments or mortgagor to surrender the goods.
 Section 78(3) requires a credit provider to give a debtor or mortgagor a written notice containing the estimated value of the goods and any other information required by the regulations.

 23A.
 Application of Part 5 Division 3 of the Code